-L. van Beethoven – Concerto for piano and orchestra № 3, Op.
-37
+L. van Beethoven – Triple concerto for violin, cello, piano and rchestra, to major, op.56

 Grigor Palikarov (was born in 1971 in Plovdiv) graduated National High School of Music And Dancing Art “Dobrin Petkov” – Plovdiv.
 His main major was piano, which he graduated with full scores and golden medal in 1990.
 After that he achieve a diploma of master degree from The National Musician Academy “Pancho Vladigerov” – Sofia , for the following majors : opera and symphony conducting with prof. C. Kazandjiev and prof. Yves.
 Vulpe; composition with prof. D. Tapkov, piano – with Prof..
 Kr.
 Taskov and choral conducting with Professor.
 St. Kralev.
 He specialised in composition with Professor Erich Urbaner at the Vienna Conservatory, Austria.